ctcac00/mongodb-queryable-encryption-7.0/README.md

    mlaunch init --replicaset --nodes 3
    ```

-## Run the Application
+## Run the Notebook

-1. In a shell, navigate to the directory in which the application
+1. In a shell, navigate to the directory where you cloned this repo.
-   is saved.

-1. Run `python3 -m pip install -r requirements.txt` to install the Python driver and
+2. Run `python3 -m pip install -r requirements.txt` to install the Python driver and
    `pymongocrypt`.

-1. In `queryable-encryption-tutorial.py`, replace the placeholder `<Your KMS
-Provider Name>` with a valid KMS provider name.

-1. Run `python3 queryable-encryption-tutorial.py` to run the application.

-1. If successful, the application will print the sample document to the console.
+3. Run `jupyter lab` to open Jupyter Lab and then open the file _QE.ipynb_.

+4. Follow the notebook to insert an encrypted document in MongoDB.

 ## Notes